 - Rejection after corneal transplant

-Pterygium is a raised, wedge-shaped growth of the conjunctiva.
+Pterygium is a raised, wedge-shaped growth of the conjunctiva that may grow onto the cornea.
 Symptoms may include irritation, redness and tearing.
 In many cases, the pterygium is not nourished enough to grow over the center of the cornea.
 If the pterygium does grow over the cornea, the vision may be affected and surgical removal is necessary.

 Since the disorder is most commonly caused by sun exposure, protecting your eyes from the sun’s rays is recommended.
 Using artificial tears liberally is also helpful.
 In some cases, steroid drops are prescribed to reduce inflammation.